Pyxus/fray/README.md

 ### Combat State Management

 Fray features a state machine that allows you to keep track of a fighter's combat state and automatically transition to new states based on the player's inputs.
-Transitions in the state machine can be enabled and disabled in the animation player.
-If transitions are allowed early into an attack animation then the attack can, in effect, be canceled into a new attack.
-Through this Fray supports the implementation of [chaining](https://glossary.infil.net/?t=Chain).
+Transitions in the state machine can be enabled and disabled through code or the animation player; through this Fray supports the implementation of [chaining](https://glossary.infil.net/?t=Chain).
+For example, If transitions are allowed early into an attack animation then the attack can, in effect, be canceled into a new attack.

 ### Input Buffering

-Inputs fed to fray's combat state management system can be buffered allowing a player to queue their next action before the current action has finished.
-[Buffering](https://en.wiktionary.org/wiki/Appendix:Glossary_of_fighting_games#Buffering) is an important feature in action / fighting games as without it players would need frame perfect inputs to perform subsequent actions.
+Inputs fed to fray's combat state management system are buffered allowing a player to queue their next action before the current action has finished.
+[Buffering](https://en.wiktionary.org/wiki/Appendix:Glossary_of_fighting_games#Buffering) is an important feature in action / fighting games as without it players would need frame perfect inputs to smoothly perform a sequence of actions.

 ### Complex Input Detection